Flag of Canada

 Cercospora leaf spot (Cercospora beticola)

-Wheat (all types) and triticale
+Wheat (all types incl. durum) and triticale

 Fusarium head blight (Fusarium graminearum)1,2